LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/RTSDK_DevContainer.md

 ![figure-17](images/17_rtsdkcpp_container.png "Dev container RTSDK C++")

-Then you can run the RTSDK C++ example in this Dev Container.
+You can run the RTSDK C++ example in this Dev Container.
 If you make some changes to the RTSDK C++ example codes (either ETA or EMA), you can re-build the examples by running a ```make``` command in the container */opt/refinitiv/Real-Time-SDK/rtsdk* folder.

 ![figure-18](images/18_rtsdkcpp_rto_example.gif "RTSDK C++ EMA RTO")